Sokh District: History

+Transfer of Chongara to Kyrgyzstan

+Until June 2026, the district comprised two isolated parts, the larger of which, Sokh, is the only one remaining under Uzbek rule today.
+Further north, the much smaller and lesser-populated exclave of Chongara (Чоң-Гара, sometimes written as Chon Qora and known as Northern Sokh or Lower Sokh) was transferred to Kyrgyzstan, in exchange for land of equal size in border areas being given to Uzbekistan.
+According to the government of Kyrgyzstan, the territory's inhabitants will receive Kyrgyz citizenship.
+The same territory also included the village of Kalacha (Калача), located 1 km upstream when following the river Sokh.

 Economy

 The economy of Sokh is mainly based on agriculture (potatoes and fruits).
 The fields are supplied by the river Sokh so that agriculture is only possible in the valley plain.
 The Sokh valley forms a river oasis in the surrounding, barren grassland.
 The seasonal migration of the male labour force to Russia is also important.
 The exclave contains twenty-eight schools, two colleges, three clinics, twelve dispensaries and ten village health centres.

+In popular culture

+British travel YouTuber Bald and Bankrupt featured Sokh District in one of his videos, documenting his visit to the exclave and interactions with local residents.
+The video has received over 4.1 million views.